buckbeak99/fabricSimpleSAMLphp/README.md

 ?>
 ```
+You may have to change codebase or attributelist according to your need.
 ## Testing our authentication source
 Now that we have configured the authentication source, we can test it by accessing "authentication"-page of the SimpleSAMLphp web interface.
 By default, the web interface can be found on http://yourhostname.com/simplesaml/ .
 (Obviously, "yourhostname.com" should be replaced with your real hostname.)